KubaTaba1uga/python_websocket_notifications/README.md

 Other letters of CRUD (beside U) are optional.

 ## Notification Channel API
 Implementing whole API is mandatory.
+Users or api version can be mocked.
 ![image](https://github.com/KubaTaba1uga/python_websocket_notifications/assets/73971628/9688771e-ee31-46cd-930b-bc2a59eddf18)